HuygensING/janus/README.rst

         ./target/appassembler/bin/janus server config-template.yml

 or use the Dockerfile, ``docker run --net=host $(docker build -q .)``.

+Under ``elasticsearch.fields`` in the config file is mapping from XML elements (using XPath) to fields in Elasticsearch.
+To see what this does, upload a document to have it indexed:

 You can now upload an XML file to Janus to have it indexed as a document with one annotation per XML element::